Loading profile data...

 With menopause action plans and general guidance becoming more prominent, businesses now have the opportunity to lead the way in creating a supportive and inclusive workplace for all employees.

-By taking the time to create a menopause action plan, your organisation will be well-prepared to support employees through this natural life stage, enhancing workplace wellbeing and productivity.
+By taking the time to create a menopause action plan, you'll be well prepared to support employees through this natural life stage, protecting their wellbeing and boosting productivity in the process.

 Relevant resources